darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 }
 ```

-out of all those settings, only Python: Django part is important to us at the moment for running debug via manage.py.
+Out of all those settings, only `Python: Django` part is important to us at the moment for running debug via manage.py.
-Take note that u can technically input arbitary arguments (under `args` key) to run it for execution of more different stuff
+Take note that u can technically input arbitrary arguments (under `args` key) to run it for execution of more different stuff
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django1.png)

 take note of setting `"justMyCode": false`, it allows u navigating during visual debug third party libs too.
-Otherwise they will be skiped.
+Otherwise, they will be skiped.
-Crucial thing when debugging internal company libs, or when developing your own library that is doing smth with known third party libs.
+Crucial thing when debugging internal company libs, or when developing your own library that is doing smth with known third-party libs.

 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django2.png)

-one of the other settings written in launch.json will ensure u can utilize third party library code navigation `(justMyCode: false)` even when you use visual debug from unit test.
+One of the other settings written in launch.json will ensure u can utilize third-party library code navigation `(justMyCode: false)` even when you use visual debug from unit test.
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django3.png)
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django4.png)
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django5.png)